B i o g r a p h y

 Beth has participated in masterclasses with Sir Antonio Pappano, Pamela Bullock and Julia Faulkner with Britten Pears, Kristine Opolais at the Royal Opera House, Brigitte Fassbaender at the Wigmore Hall, Sir Thomas Allen, Ann Murray, David Poutney and Roger Vignoles.

 Along with her passion for classical and operatic singing, Beth has a strong love of both jazz and musical theatre.
-Having started as a jazz singer, Beth performed as a member of the Leeds Youth Jazz Rock Orchestra in numerous venues across Leeds including Leeds Town Hall.
+Having started as a jazz singer, Beth performed in numerous venues across Leeds including Leeds Town Hall.
 She has also been involved in several musicals taking the parts of Madame Thenardier in Les Miserables, Miss Sherman in Fame, Grace Farrell in Annie, Bet in Oliver! and creating the role of Medusa in contemporary musical Fleeced! by Matthew Pauley and James Golborn.

 When not singing, Beth plays cricket for Hampstead Women's Cricket Club and enjoys settling into her favourite armchair with a good book and a cup of tea (/gin & tonic!).